 - In Sympathy Seeker, 29-year-old Anastasia searches for her Disappeared Dad, knowing only his name and vague details of her parents' brief meeting.
 She ends up finding three lonely old men, each of whom potentially fits these details.
 They get on so well together that Anastasia asks all three to stay on as her dads, even hiding her mother's photo to prevent them from finding out which one is the real father.
 Turns out, no one is, but they still ultimately decide to stay.

 - By the sequel to Three Men and a Baby the three men have formed a unit with Mary's mother Sylvia that sees all four of them raising her together as equal parents.
 Jack, Mary's biological father, also makes it clear that while he jokingly flirts with her a lot neither he nor Sylvia are interested in getting together.

-- Anne of Green Gables: Siblings Marilla and Matthew Cuthbert decide to take a boy from an orphanage to help Matthew around the farm.
+- Anne of Green Gables: Unmarried aging siblings Marilla and Matthew Cuthbert have lived together for much of their lives.
+They decide to take a boy from an orphanage to help Matthew around the farm.
 They end up as foster parents of Anne.